esx-framework/esx-documentation/legacy/Commands/save.md

 save [ID]
 ```

-This command saves the playerdata of the user.
+This command saves the playerdata of the specified user.

 ## Arguments